 Students in the Dissertation 6 course will demonstrate the ability to articulate, interpret, and evaluate the theoretical constructs and research of their disciplines by exhibiting advanced levels of analysis and synthesis in research, professional presentations, and written communication.
-Course requirements for Dissertation 6 include: (1) an academic integrity review for the finalized dissertation, (2) finalized dissertation document aligned to the SNU Dissertation Template and approved by the assigned Dissertation Chair and Dissertation Director, (3) a one-page handout to be distributed during the dissertation oral defense meeting, and (4) a successful dissertation oral defense meeting.
+Students will create a finalized written version of their dissertation and successfully defend their study in an oral defense meeting.